nickinparadise2/empoweringearth/EEI and TIC v0.2.md

 **Consulting** helps clients formulate an AI strategy and roadmap.
 Our consultants assess current workflows, identify high-potential AI applications, and provide guidance on ethical risks/mitigation.
 We help clients pilot solutions, analyze results, and scale successes.
 This hands-on guidance maximizes ROI from AI investments.

 For clients with advanced needs, we offer **custom solution development**.
-Our team builds bespoke AI tools like chatbots, predictive models, and computer vision applications.
-We handle data preparation, model development/training, and deployment.
+Our team builds bespoke AI tools like chatbots, predictive models, autonomous AI agents, and computer vision applications.
+We handle the full spectrum of implementation from needs and solutions identification to implementation, training, coaching and improvements.
 Custom solutions deliver transformative capabilities aligned to each organization's unique objectives.

 Across all services, our focus on sustainability and developing world contexts sets us apart.
 We only recommend ethical, socially-conscious applications of AI, with a love of Free Open Source Solutions (FOSS).
 Our affordable rates open the door to underserved organizations.
-With comprehensive offerings and specialized expertise, The Intelligent Company is the AI partner the Caribbean needs.
+With comprehensive offerings and specialized expertise, The Intelligent Company is the AI partner the developing world needs.
-# Business Model
+## Business Model
 The Intelligent Company utilizes a blended revenue model to make our AI training and consulting affordable and accessible.
 This includes subscriptions, hourly fees, and project-based billing.

 Our **subscription model** offers multi-month access to training courses and support.
 For a monthly fee, clients gain unlimited access to our virtual curriculum and instructor guidance.
 Subscriptions allow organizations to cost-effectively build in-house AI expertise over time.